Did you know that rejection actually hurts, as in physical pain?

 - We worry we haven’t earned the privilege of asking for help.

-- We fear seeming selfish.
+- We fear others perceiving us as selfish.

 We’ve already addressed some of these problems in our guide to asking for help professionally.